MithrilMan/Stock.Indicators/docs/GUIDE.md

 ## Prerequisite data

-Most indicators require that you provide historical quote data and additional configuration parameters.
+Most indicators require that you provide historical IQuote data and additional configuration parameters.

 You can get historical quotes from your favorite stock data provider.
 Historical data is an `IEnumerable` of the `Quote` class ([see below](#quote)).